OlofLijensen/Chess/Readme.md

-Chess without rules created using html css and js
+Chess without rules created using html css and js.